 Painting

-a.
 Towers shall be painted or finished in a manner which blends with the dominant color of the background except where otherwise required by the FAA.
 The applicant and/or operator of the facility shall have a continuing duty to maintain such paint or finish.

 Setbacks

-a.
 A Tower located in nonresidential zoning districts shall be set back a minimum of the height of the tower from any other zoning district boundaries.
 A Tower located within a residential zoning district shall be set back a minimum of twice the height of the tower from any existing dwelling unit.

 View Protection